If you're looking for a refreshing spring or summer dessert then look no further than this homemade lemon mascarpone tart!

 - ½ cup (120 g) vegan greek style yogurt, *see notes

 - ½ cup coconut cream, whipped, optional

 - fresh lemon slices

-- Start by making the lemon curd which will flavour the filling.
-Add the lemon juice, lemon zest, caster sugar and plantbased milk to a saucepan and bring to a simmer.
-Allow to simmer for 10 minutes, stirring regularly.
+- Start by making the lemon curd which will flavor the filling.
+Add the lemon juice, lemon zest, caster sugar, and plant-based milk to a saucepan and bring to a simmer.
+Allow it to simmer for 10 minutes, stirring regularly.
 Pass the mixture through a sieve into a bowl to remove the lemon zest.

 - Add about 4 tablespoons of the liquid mixture back to the saucepan with the cornflour and whisk to form a paste.
 Bring the heat up to medium and add the remaining liquid back to the pan in increments of about 4 tablespoons, whisking continuously to avoid the mixture from sticking to the pan.
 Once all of the liquid has been combined, continue to cook out the mixture for 2 minutes or so, while whisking until you have a thick glossy curd.
 Remove from the heat and allow to cool to room temperature while you prepare the crust.